-Cimarron (1946) – Another Freed idea, this time a musical version of the 1931 Oscar winner for Best Picture to co-star Judy and Gene Kelly.
-It never got past the idea phase but was remade in 1960 by MGM as a straight dramatic film starring Glenn Ford, Maria Schell, and Anne Baxter.
+Cimarron (1946) – Another Freed idea, this time a musical version of the 1931 Oscar winner for Best Picture, to co-star Judy and Gene Kelly.
+This version never got past the idea phase but the film was finally remade in 1960 by MGM as a straight dramatic film starring Glenn Ford, Maria Schell, and Anne Baxter.

 Finian’s Rainbow (1947) – The stage version opened on Broadway on January 10, 1947, and Freed immediately wanted to produce the film version starring Judy with Gene Kelly, Mickey Rooney as the leprechaun “Og” and Barry Fitzgerald as “Finian.”
 Later rumors claimed that Judy and Frank Sinatra would lend their voices to an animated version.
-Sinatra even recorded a few songs for an aborted animation project.
-It was made as a live-action musical by Warner Bros. in 1968 starring Fred Astaire (as “Finian”), Petula Clark, and Tommy Steele (as “Og”).
+Sinatra even recorded a few songs for an unrelated and ultimately aborted animation project.
+It was finally made as a live-action musical by Warner Bros. in 1968 starring Fred Astaire (as “Finian”), Petula Clark, and Tommy Steele (as “Og”).

 Pride And Prejudice (1947) – Freed had the idea to make a musical version of the classic Jane Austen novel, to star Judy with Peter Lawford, Kathryn Grayson, June Allyson, and Lucille Bremer.
-Sally Benson (author of the Meet Me In St. Louis stories) turned in a screenplay on April 2, 1947, followed by another screenplay by Sidney Sheldon dated August 12, 1947.
+Sally Benson (author of the Meet Me In St. Louis stories) turned in a screenplay on April 2, 1947, followed by another screenplay that was written by Sidney Sheldon dated August 12, 1947.

 Roberta (1948/49) – Freed wanted to produce a remake of the 1935 RKO Fred Astaire & Ginger Rogers musical.
 Judy would have starred with Gene Kelly, Frank Sinatra, and Betty Garrett.
 It was later produced by Jack Cummings in 1952 as Lovely to Look At starring Howard Keel, Kathryn Grayson, Red Skelton, Ann Miller, and Marge & Gower Champion.

 Cabbages & Kings (1948) – This title was originally planned for Judy and Gene Kelly in 1944 (according to Hedda Hopper) and then mentioned again a few years later as a follow-up to Judy and Fred Astaire’s 1948 mega-hit Easter Parade.